krautech/btt-eddy-guide/eddy_usb-raspberrypi.md

 ## Please read [NOTES](https://github.com/krautech/vyper-klipper/blob/main/eddy_usb-raspberrypi.md#notes)

+> [!WARNING]
+> [KAMP aka Klipper-Adaptive-Meshing-Purging](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) should be removed from your klipper prior to using Eddy.
+Complete removal including any added BED_MESH_CALIBRATION macros should be removed or sufficiently altered (outside the scope of this guide) if you want eddy to RAPID scan bed meshing.
+>
+> Instead KAMP has been integrated into klipper as of January 2024 and you should use the ADAPTIVE=1 option in your BED_MESH_CALIBRATION calls.
+You can find more [Information on Adaptive Mesh Here](https://www.klipper3d.org/Bed_Mesh.html#adaptive-meshes)

 > [!IMPORTANT]
 >I placed my eddy configuration from step 9 into its own file eddy.cfg, however this caused an unseen problem later when live adjusting z offset.
 See [NOTES](https://github.com/krautech/vyper-klipper/blob/main/eddy_usb-raspberrypi.md#notes)
 >